joel-jeremy/deezpatch/README.md

 ## 🎛️ Custom Request/Event Handler Annotations

-In cases where a project is built in such a way that bringing in external dependencies is considered a bad practice (e.g. domain layer/package in a Hexagonal (Ports and Adapters) architecture), Deezpatch provides a way to use custom/user-defined request/event handler annotations (in addition to the built-in [RequestHandler](deezpatch-core/src/main/java/io/github/joeljeremy/deezpatch/core/RequestHandler.java) and [EventHandler](deezpatch-core/src/main/java/io/github/joeljeremy/deezpatch/core/EventHandler.java) annotations) to annotate request/event handlers.
+In cases where a project is built in such a way that bringing in external dependencies is considered a bad practice (e.g. domain layer/package in a Hexagonal (Ports and Adapters) architecture), Deezpatch provides a way to use custom request/event handler annotations (in addition to the built-in [RequestHandler](deezpatch-core/src/main/java/io/github/joeljeremy/deezpatch/core/RequestHandler.java) and [EventHandler](deezpatch-core/src/main/java/io/github/joeljeremy/deezpatch/core/EventHandler.java) annotations) to annotate request/event handlers.

 This way, Deezpatch can still be used without adding the core Deezpatch library as a dependency of a project's domain layer/package.
 Instead, it may be used in the outer layers/packages to wire things up.